ch-garcia/datacamp-python/README.md

 ## Contents

-Each folder in this repository includes:

-- A specific `Python project` with its related questions and solutions.
-- `Jupyter Notebooks` detailing the Python code and their explanations for each exercise.
+Each folder in this repository includes a specific `Python project` with its related questions and solutions (`Jupyter Notebooks` detailing the Python code).

 ## Note